 Social drinking can be thought of simply as having a drink with friends.
-Often, social drinking revolves around the idea of relaxing and enjoying another person’s company, or having a glass of wine at dinner.
-Many people who drink socially do so only on occasion, and if they do it frequently, they have the ability to limit themselves or stop themselves from becoming drunk.
-In other words, they are in control of their alcohol consumption.
+Social drinking often revolves around the idea of relaxing and enjoying another person’s company or having a glass of wine at dinner.
+Many people who drink socially do so only on occasion.
+If they do it frequently, they have the ability to limit themselves or stop themselves from becoming drunk.
+They are in control of their alcohol consumption.

 In contrast, people who binge drink have the ability to control their consumption, but they choose not to.
 Binge drinking is drinking for the sole purpose of becoming intoxicated by consuming large quantities quickly.
-According to the Centers for Disease Control and Prevention (CDC), binge drinking is defined as consuming five or more drinks (four for women) in a two-hour time period, so that a person’s blood alcohol concentration (BAC) exceeds 0.08 percent.
-(CDC, 2010)
+According to the Centers for Disease Control and Prevention (CDC), binge drinking is defined as consuming five or more drinks in a two-hour time period so that a person’s blood alcohol concentration (BAC) exceeds 0.08 percent.

-Often, people binge drink in social settings—bars, parties, celebrations, or events.
-But do not mistake binge drinking as the favored pastime of only college co-eds and men watching football games.
+Often, people binge drink in social settings at bars, parties, celebrations, or events.
+But do not mistake binge drinking as the favored pastime of only college partiers.
 People binge on alcohol any time they make the decision to drink until they are drunk.

 Being a binge drinker does not make a person an alcoholic.
-However, binge drinking is still alcohol abuse, and may also set up a pattern in which a person can quickly develop a dependence on alcohol.
+But binge drinking is still alcohol abuse.
+It may also set up a pattern in which a person can quickly develop a dependence on alcohol.

-A 2006 study by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that young adults ages 18 to 25 are the most likely to have problems with alcohol.
+A study by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that young adults ages 18 to 25 are the most likely to have problems with alcohol.
 The same study says that young adults are more likely to engage in binge drinking.
-(NIAAA, 2006)

-Binge drinking can cause a battery of serious health problems, both in the short term (after one episode of binge drinking) and in the long-term (if you have prolonged episodes of binge drinking).
-Alcohol interferes with the brain’s normal functioning, which can lead to impaired judgment and coordination as well as mood changes.
+Binge drinking can cause a battery of serious health problems, both in the short term and in the long term.
+Alcohol interferes with the brain’s normal functioning.
+This can lead to impaired judgment and coordination as well as mood changes.
 Heavy drinking can also cause health complications in the liver, heart, pancreas, and overall immune system.